State policy heterogeneity analyses: considerations and proposals: Theoretic results

 \stepcounter{assumption}

 \begin{intassumption}[Parallel counterfactual trends absent treatment] \end{intassumption}

 \begin{intassumption}[Parallel counterfactual trends under treatment] \end{intassumption}

 The standard identifying assumption used in difference-in-differences is given by assumption \ref{asmpt:pt0} when $M$ is binary.
 We simply extend this assumption to account for different treatment levels, as in \cite{callaway2021difference}.
-We also state a stronger assumption \ref{asmpt:pt1} that states that the trends for each treatment group equal the trends that would have occurred for the non-treated group were it treated in equation \ref{asmpt:pt1}, allowing us to further identify the average treamtent effect on the controls.
+We also state a stronger assumption \ref{asmpt:pt1}: that the trends for each treatment group equal the trends that would have occurred for the non-treated group were it treated, allowing us to further identify the average treatment effect on the controls.

 \begin{intassumption}[A-M ignorability] \end{intassumption}

 \begin{intassumption}[Y-M ignorability] \end{intassumption}